dmlc/dgl/examples/pytorch/dtgrnn/README.md

 | GaAN paper      | 3.16 |

-Notice that Any Graph Convolution module can be plugged into the recurrent discrete temporal dynamic graph template to test performance Simply replace DiffConv or GaAN.
+Notice that Any Graph Convolution module can be plugged into the recurrent discrete temporal dynamic graph template to test performance; simply replace DiffConv or GaAN.